-Music Memory Tricks: Turning Facts into Songs
+Music Memory Tricks for Kids: Turning Facts into Songs

 What child doesn’t know Twinkle, Twinkle Little Star?
 Or Ring Around the Rosy or Three Blind Mice?
 Certain songs tend to get passed down from one generation to the next, whether by popularity or sentiment.
 Either way, those songs represent both our personal history as well as a larger historical narrative.
 Many of us remember learning Three Blind Mice.
 And we could never forget the parent or sibling who sang Twinkle, Twinkle with us every time we asked!
 These music memory tricks for kids are a great way to teach your children history and other school subjects.

 Why Music is a Powerful Memory-Boosting Tool